anishsinha-io/jenny-assignments/assignment1/assignment1-solutions.md

 - How can I resize a chunk of memory to be smaller or larger?
 (The answer is a standard library function).
 What is returned by the library function?
 Is the chunk of memory resized in place?

-You can resize a previouslly allocated block of memory using the reallic function.
+You can resize a previously allocated block of memory using the realloc function.
 The chunk of memory can be resized in place (the memory block is adjusted without being moved to a different location in memory) if there is enough space in the current block to expand or shrink.
 Otherwise, it copies the data from the old block of memory to a new block with the adjusted size and frees the old block.